-TRANSFER STUDENTS
+TRANSFER ADMISSION

 Admission may be granted to undergraduate students who have begun their work at other colleges or universities and who have satisfied the requirements as set forth below.
+A transfer student is defined as one who has registered at another college or university.
 An applicant may not disregard the academic record of any previous education received at another institution.

 An applicant must be eligible to return to the institution from which the transfer is sought.
 Applicants must also submit a formal application for admission as well as two official transcripts of their record at each college or university previously attended as early as possible.
 This material should be sent to Office of Admissions and Records, Texas A&M University, College Station, Texas 77843.
-The applicant must have achieved an overall grade point ratio of 2.00 (C average) or better on the work attempted and must meet or surpass this same standard for each of the last two semesters of attendance, if in attendance two or more semesters.
+The applicant must have achieved an overall grade point ratio of 2.00 (C average) or better on the work attempted and must meet or surpass the same standard for each of the last two semesters of attendance, if in attendance two or more semesters.
 A twelve-week summer session with a normal load of course work will be considered a full semester.